RMITLibrary/easy_cite/2022-build/markdown/ieee.md

 ###### start-subtype-content

-Paraphrasing in-text
+#### Paraphrasing in-text

 When paraphrasing, include the citation number in square brackets.
 Or, if referring to the author(s) family name in the body of the text, then include the citation number in square brackets immediately after the family name.

-If citing more than two authors in-text, use the first family name listed followed by et al. (in italics).
+If citing more than two authors in-text, use the first family name listed followed by *et al*. (in italics).

-Utilisation of digital circuits enables . . .
+> Utilisation of digital circuits enables . . .
 [2].

-Radulov et al. [2] discuss the use of digital circuits.
+> Radulov *et al*.
+[2] discuss the use of digital circuits.

-Direct quote in-text
+#### Direct quote in-text

 When directly quoting, place the quote in double quotation marks " " and provide both the citation number and the page number(s) from the source in square brackets.

-"Digital circuits can only be utilized providing an appropriate translation" [2, p.
+> "Digital circuits can only be utilized providing an appropriate translation" [2, p.
 11].

-Reference list
+#### Reference list

 List all authors (up to six), separating the last two author names with ‘and’.

 When citing books make sure to include the following information where available:

 Author(s) initials.
-Family name(s), or name of organisation/company, Title of Book, ed. (edition, except the first).
+Family name(s), or name of organisation/company, *Title of Book*, ed. (edition, except the first).
 Place of Publication City, abbrev.
 U.S. State (if applicable), Country: Publisher, Year of Publication.

-[2]    G. Radulov, P. Quinn, H. Hegt, and A. van Roermund, Smart and Flexible Digital-to-Analog Converters.
-Dordrecht, The Netherlands: Springer, 2011.
+> {.ieee-refs}[2] &nbsp; G. Radulov, P. Quinn, H. Hegt, and A. van Roermund, *Smart and Flexible Digital-to-Analog Converters*.
+Dordrecht, The Netherlands: Springer, 2011. {/.ieee.refs}

 ###### end-subtype-content